Skip to content

 Without specyou:

-"Add a button to delete the user account"
+"Add a way to delete your account"

 With specyou: